somedatapacket/docs.humio.com/content/parsers/creating-a-parser.md

 ---

 A parser is a piece of code that transforms incoming data into [events]({{< ref "events.md" >}}).
-Humio has built-in parsers for common log format like `accesslog`, but if none of them fit your data format or want to extract more fields, do transformation on the data or assign datasources, you can build your own parser.
+Humio has built-in parsers for common log formats like `accesslog`.
+But if none of them fit your data format or you want to extract more fields, do transformations on the data or assign datasources, you can build your own parser.

 In this guide we will go through the steps of creating a parser from scratch.